snaik7/terraform-1/website/docs/configuration/providers.html.md

 ## Provider Type, Fully-Qualified Name, and Localname

 ### Type

 The type of a providers identifies what is being provided.
-It is frequently the name of the service provider, such as `google`, or the functionality provided, such as `random` or `dns`.
-The provider type matches first word of the resource type name (separated by underscores), and so the "google" provider is assumed to be the provider for the resource type name `google_compute_instance`.
+It is frequently the name of the service provider, such as `google`, or the functionality provided, like `random` and `dns`.
+The provider type matches first word of the resource type name (separated by underscores), and so the `google` provider is assumed to be the provider for the resource type name `google_compute_instance`.

 ### Fully-Qualified Name

-A provider's fully-qualified name (FQN) is an unambiguous name for a provider which allows multiple providers with the same type.
+A provider's fully-qualified name (FQN) is an unambiguous name for a provider which allows using multiple providers with the same type.
 A provider FQN is made up of the following parts:

 ```
 hostname/namespace/type